What is in this leaflet

 Your doctor may have prescribed TEMGESIC for another reason.

 Ask your doctor if you have any questions about why TEMGESIC has been prescribed for you.

-TEMGESIC contains the active ingredient, buprenorphine hydrochloride (or buprenorphine).
+TEMGESIC contains the active ingredient, buprenorphine (as hydrochloride).
 People who take buprenorphine to relieve short term pain do not usually become addicted to it.

 It is important that you discuss this issue with your doctor.

 You should not take TEMGESIC if you are: